Healthy Chicken Stir Fry Recipes

 Cauliflower Chicken Fried "Rice"

-Get an extra serving of vegetables and cut back on carbs by replacing rice with riced cauliflower in this healthy chicken fried rice recipe.
+Get an extra serving of vegetables and cut back on carbs by replacing rice with riced cauliflower in this satisfying chicken fried rice recipe.

+Here's an easy chicken recipe you'll definitely want to add to your dinner repertoire.
+A quick marinade tenderizes the chicken and infuses flavor in this stir fry.
+Adding a little oil to finish the marinade coats the chicken and helps keep it from sticking to the pan.

+Regular fried rice gets a protein boost when rice is swapped for quinoa in this healthy dinner recipe.
+Feel free to use any vegetables you have on hand—broccoli, green beans and mushrooms are all good options in this quinoa fried rice.
+Serve with hot sauce, if desired.

 General Tso's Chicken